-John W. Creswell is a Professor of Educational Psychology at the University of Nebraska-Lincoln.
-He has authored numerous articles on mixed methods research, qualitative methodology, and general research design in 26 books (including new editions).
-He held the Clifton Institute Endowed Professor Chair for five years at the University of Nebraska-Lincoln.
-For the last five years, Dr. Creswell served as a co-director at the Office of Qualitative and Mixed Methods Research at the University of Nebraska-Lincoln.
-He served as the founding Co-Editor for the SAGE journal, the Journal of Mixed Methods Research, and worked as an Adjunct Professor of Family Medicine at the University of Michigan.
-He also worked extensively as a consultant in the health services research area for the Veterans Administration.
-Dr. Creswell was a Senior Fulbright Scholar to South Africa in 2008 and to Thailand in 2012.
-In 2011 he served as a co-leader of a national working group at NIH developing “best practices” for mixed methods research in the health sciences.
-In spring 2013, Dr. Creswell was a Visiting Professor at Harvard’s School of Public Health.
-In 2014, he was awarded an honorary doctorate from the University of Pretoria, South Africa.
-Recently, he has been elected President of the Mixed Methods International Research Association for 2014-2015.
-He has also assumed the role of the Director of the College of Education and Human Sciences Mixed Methods Training Academy at the University of Nebraska-Lincoln.
-His newest book, “A Concise Introduction to Mixed Methods Research” was published by SAGE Publications in April 2014.
+John W. Creswell, PhD is an Professor of Family Medicine and Co-Director, Michigan Mixed Methods Research and Scholarship Program at the University of Michigan.
+He has authored numerous articles and 27 books on mixed methods research, qualitative research and research design.
+While at the University of Nebraska-Lincoln, he held the Clifton Endowed Professor Chair, served as director of a mixed methods research office, founded the SAGE journal, the Journal of Mixed Methods Research, and was an Adjunct Professor of Family Medicine at the University of Michigan and a consultant to the Veterans Administration health services research center.
+He was a Senior Fulbright Scholar to South Africa in 2008 and to Thailand in 2012.
+In 2011 co-led a national working group on mixed methods practices at the National Institute of Health, served as a Visiting Professor at Harvard’s School of Public Health, and received an honorary doctorate from the University of Pretoria, South Africa.
+In 2014 he was the President of the Mixed Methods International Research Association.
+In 2015 he joined the staff of Family Medicine at the University of Michigan.